The Goodbye Family: Television

-Initially, Richards released his episodes of The Goodbye Family: The Animated Series in parts on YouTube.
+Initially, Morgan-Richards released his episodes of The Goodbye Family: The Animated Series in parts on YouTube.
 On August 19, 2022, Amazon Prime Video picked up the series's first season, as well as Tubi on October 28, 2022.
 The series has also been added to streaming platforms Apple TV, Xumo, to name a few.
+In December 2023, the series was renewed on Tubi for its second season.

 Writers

-Since inception, the series has been written by Lorin Morgan-Richards and editor Jessica Rose Felix.
+Since inception, the series has been written by Lorin Morgan-Richards.
+Jessica Rose Felix provided editing through seasons 1-3.

 Voice actors

 The Goodbye Family: The Animated Series has several main cast members: Nick Gligor voices Rusty Potts, Lou Steed, Teddy Helios, Tumbleweed, Cousin Kook, as well as several minor characters.
 Berlin Richards voices Orphie Goodbye and other children.
 Nana Grace voices Lee Minor, Madeline Sage, and other female episodic characters.
 Lorin Morgan-Richards voices Otis Goodbye, Barry Dingle, Reverend Moustache, and other male episodic characters.
 Valerie Stoneking primarily voices Pyridine Goodbye and female townspeople.
-Elijah Shaffer voices Rowe Barrow and Mayor Big Jo.
+Elijah Shaffer voiced Rowe Barrow and Mayor Big Jo (seasons 1-4).

 Recurring guest appearances have included Richard-Lael Lillard, Mather Louth and Chopper Franklin, among others.

+Animated series

+Morgan-Richards uses the animation software Toon Boom and has been the sole animator for the series, and stylistically it has been described as a pen-scratched, gothic take on the Old West.